AstridNielsen-lab/Datash/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Datash team
+  Made with ❤️ by the Datash team Julio Campos Machado
 </p>